robocode-dev/tank-royale/sample-bots/java/assets/ReadMe.md

-# Sample bots for Robocode Tank Royale for the Java platform
+# Sample bots for Robocode Tank Royale for Java / JVM

-This directory contains sample bots for Robocode Tank Royale developed for Java 11 and newer.
+This directory contains sample bots for Robocode Tank Royale developed for the Java programming language and JVM platform.

 ## Requirements for running the sample bots